 Melanie Veasey is an art historian, studying twentieth-century art and visual culture in Britain.
-She is particularly interested in figurative sculpture and the diversification of public patronage of the arts.
+She is particularly interested in postwar figurative sculpture, artists’ conceptions of freedom, and the diversification of public patronage of the arts.

 Melanie holds a PhD in Art History, the title of her thesis was ‘Reforming Academicians’, Sculptors of the Royal Academy of Arts, c.1948-1959.
-(2018, University of Loughborough).
+(2018, Loughborough University).

 The research for her two Master’s degrees analysed ‘Humanising the Landscape: The outdoor placement of landscape sculpture and its aesthetic impact upon the viewer’ (Distinction.
-2014, University of Buckingham), which referenced key works by Henry Moore (1898-1986), Elisabeth Frink (1930-1993) and Antony Gormley (1950-) and ‘European Management and Employment Law’ (1995, University of Leicester); the later was the foundation for a successful international business career.
+2014, Buckingham University), which referenced key works by Henry Moore (1898-1986), Elisabeth Frink (1930-1993) and Antony Gormley (1950-) and ‘European Management and Employment Law’ (1995, Leicester University); the later was the foundation for a successful international business career.

 Author © Dr Melanie Veasey 2015 – 2019